nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Edits the patient at the specified `INDEX`.
 The index refers to the index number shown in the displayed patient records.
 The index **must be a positive integer** 1, 2, 3, …​<br>
 * At least one of the optional fields must be provided.<br>
 * Existing values will be updated to the input values.<br>
-* When editing tags, the existing tags of the patient will be removed i.e adding of tags is not cumulative.<br>
+* When editing tags, the existing tags of the patient will be removed i.e. adding of tags is not cumulative.<br>
 * You can remove all the patient’s tags by typing `t/` without specifying any tags after it.<br>
 * Raises an exception if there are conflicts in the new appointment schedule for the patient and the doctor.<br>